Rediscovering the hidden potential of lignin

 While the potential high-value uses of lignin are various, only a few have been successfully commercialized.
 This is mainly due to the heterogeneous structure of lignin: as its precise composition varies from one batch to the next, it is challenging to establish effective processing procedures.

-Many potential applications also require significant pretreatment to be performed, raising the costs and diminishing the profit potential.
+Many potential applications also require significant pretreatment, raising the costs and diminishing the profit potential.
 Pretreatment is necessary to remove the odor of sulfur and possible impurities, in addition to which the brown color may need to be altered for some applications.

 Understanding the composition and properties of each batch of lignin is key to its successful utilization.
 A range of different laboratory analyses is required to determine a lignin sample's precise content and properties.